zabbix/zabbix/src/go/plugins/oracle/README.md

 See [ODPI-C Debugging](https://oracle.github.io/odpi/doc/user_guide/debugging.html) for details.

 ## Footnotes
-<a name="footnote-1">1</a>: Global timeout is defined in Zabbix agent 2 configuration file zabbix_agent2.config the option Timeout.
+<a name="footnote-1">1</a>: Global timeout is defined in Zabbix agent 2 configuration file zabbix_agent2.conf the option "Timeout".

 <a name="footnote-2">2</a>: TNS or Transparent Network Substrate is a connection description format used by Oracle databases to manage communication between clients (like SQL*Plus, Oracle SQL Developer, etc.) and Oracle databases.
 TNS is part of Oracle Net Services, which is responsible for enabling communication between different systems in an Oracle environment.